Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 ### Pre-configured servers for sale (the best configuration with my +10 years of experience making game servers)

+**:zap::zap:Note: full support included for help on installation, provide updates and do some changes by request without additional cost.
+And if the server setup that you want dont appear here, you can request me it and I will do it.:zap::zap:**

 * **Full Zombie Escape server**
 * **Full executes server**
 * **Full Jailbreak server**